Why Savvy Investors Include Argyle Pink Diamonds

 Argyle Mine’s Unique History

 Evidence of prehistoric volcanic activity proved this vast terrain, later named Argyle Diamond Mine, was diamond rich.
 In its heyday of 1994, the world’s 4th largest diamond producer by volume yielded 42 million carats.
 To everyone’s amazement, most of the gem-quality diamonds were brown.
-Today we call them champagne, or chocolate, even cognac diamonds.
+Today we call them champagne, or brown, even cognac diamonds.
 Clever marketing turned these previously cast-asides into the must-have-diamonds of the late 1990s.

 Argyle didn’t need help selling the pink, purple, red, or even blue crystals coming from this deposit.
 They were rivetingly gorgeous straight from the ground.
 Pinks in particular were so captivating that both investors and collectors became enthralled by them with a fervor that’s never waned.
 Yet, after nearly 40 years of robust production, the mine lies silent.
 Workers have gone home, and Argyle’s charmed history has morphed into a legend.
 November 2020 saw the last rough coming up from the mine which had thrilled collectors for decades.